Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures

-The vacuum fluctuation of a scalar field with mass $m$ in the flat Minkowski space is given by $ \left\langle{\f(\bs{k})\f(\bs{k'})}\right\rangle = \frac{1}{2\sqrt{k^2+m^2}}\d^{(d)}(\bs{k}+\bs{k'}) $ with some ultraviolet cutoff.
-On scales larger than $m^{-1}$, the power spectrum is independent of ${\bs k}$.
+with some ultraviolet cutoff.
+On scales larger than $m^{-1}$, the power spectrum is independent of ${\boldsymbol k}$.
 This is the same as white noise, which is defined to have a constant power spectrum, $P(k) = {\rm const.}$, or equivalently, ${\cal P}(k) \propto k^d$.
 In real space, white noise is often implemented by generating the random field values at each lattice site.
 Similar fluctuations are obtained for thermal fluctuations on scales larger than the thermal correlation length.
 The white noise fluctuation is a plausible choice for the initial condition if there were no correlations at superhorizon scales because, in that case, the field value averaged over the Hubble horizon should follow the random distribution.
 In most of the literature, the white noise initial condition has been adopted in the numerical lattice calculations of the topological defects.
 This choice of the initial fluctuation is in line with the spirit of the Kibble mechanism~\cite{Kibble:1976sj}.
 In the following, thermal fluctuation and white noise are used interchangeably.

 On the other hand, the initial fluctuations at superhorizon scales could have non-trivial correlations.
 This is the case if the corresponding scalar is light during inflation.
 Then, it acquires quantum fluctuation of order the Hubble parameter during inflation, $H_{\rm inf}$, leading to the (almost) scale-invariant power spectrum,